hnryjmes/POODR/README.md

 * "The Bicycle class contains behaviour that is appropriate for both a peer and a parent of MountainBike."

 * Abstract classes and subclasses: abstract classes should not be instantiated, only subclassed

+* deciding between refactoring strategies: what happens if you are wrong?